secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/index.html.md

 ## What is an endpoint?

 An endpoint is any device that is physically an endpoint on a network.
 These can include laptops, desktops, mobile phones, tablets, servers, and virtual environments.
-For the purposes of this current project however, the scope is limited to Apple laptops.

 ## What is endpoint management?